This topic describes Pivotal Web Services (PWS) runtime components.

 The OAuth2 server (the UAA) and Login Server work together to provide identity management.

 To keep applications available, cloud deployments must constantly monitor their states and reconcile them with their expected states, starting and stopping processes as required.
-In pre-Diego architecture, the Health Manager (HM9000) performed this function.
-The nsync, BBS, and Cell Reps use a more distributed approach.

 The nsync, BBS, and Cell Rep components work together along a chain to keep apps running.
 At one end is the user.
 At the other end are the instances of applications running on widely-distributed VMs, which may crash or become unavailable.